Rendezvous pitch maneuver

 The Space Shuttle Discovery performing the rendezvous pitch maneuver during STS-114.

 The R-bar pitch maneuver (RPM), popularly called the rendezvous pitch maneuver or backflip, was a maneuver performed by the Space Shuttle as it rendezvoused with the International Space Station (ISS) prior to docking.
-The Shuttle performed a backflip that exposed its heat-shield to the crew of the ISS that made photographs of it.
-Based on the information gathered during the rendezvous pitch maneuver, the mission team could decide that the orbiter was not safe for re-entry.
+The Shuttle performed a backflip that exposed its heat-shield so the crew of the ISS could photograph it.
+Based on the information gathered during the rendezvous pitch maneuver, the mission team could decide whether the orbiter was safe for re-entry.
 They may have then decided either to wait on the ISS for a rescue mission or attempt extra-vehicular activity to repair the heat shield and secure the safe re-entry of the orbiter.
 This was a standard procedure recommended by CAIB for all space shuttles docking to the International Space Station after a damaged heat shield caused the Columbia disaster.

 Maneuver description

-Underside view of Atlantis during STS-117, as it approached the International Space Station and performed a Rendezvous Pitch Maneuver.
+Underside view of Atlantis during STS-117, as it approached the International Space Station and performed a rendezvous pitch maneuver.